• Study level

 • Formulation methods

-• The development of emulsion with imposed technical constraints
+• The development of emulsions with imposed technical constraints

 • Scaling up a process from laboratory to pilot scale.

-• Evaluate the influence of process conditions on process performance.
+• Evaluate the influence of process conditions on yield.

 • Understand the physical meaning of a process parameter.

-• Use a simple model to predict the rate of progress of a reaction, taking into account thermal effects.
+• Use a simple model to predict the progress of a reaction, taking thermal effects into account.

 Read more